wuxxin/machine-bootstrap/README.md

 # Machine bootstrap

-Unattended ssh based operating system installer for Ubuntu 20.04 LTS (Focal)
+Unattended ssh based operating system installer for

-+ buildin recovery image based on casper of ubuntu 20.04
-+ root storage on luks encrypted zfs and other specialized storage layouts,
-+ dracut initrd with ssh support for remote luks open of encrypted data
+    + Ubuntu 20.04 LTS (Focal)
+    + WIP: Manjaro Stable, Nixos, Promox

+**Usage:**

-**Usage:** to be executed on an linux liveimage/recoveryimage system connected via ssh.
++ to be executed on an linux liveimage/recoveryimage system connected via ssh

-It can be configured to fit different use cases, eg.
++ can be configured to fit different use cases, eg.
     + as a Desktop/Laptop
     + as a typical Rootserver (2xHD, headless)
     + as a home-nas/home-io headless server with one ssd and two attached spindle disks

+**Status:**

-**Status:** most combinations work, some break under certain conditions.
++ most combinations work, some break under certain conditions.

 ## Features

-+ **efi and legacy bios** boot compatible hybrid grub setup with grubenv support
 + **one or two disks** (will be automatically setup as mdadm &/ zfs mirror if two disks)
-+ **root on luks encrypted zfs** / zfs mirror pool (encrypted storage at rest)
++ **root storage on luks or native encrypted zfs** / zfs mirror pool (encrypted storage at rest)
     + and **other common and less common**, easy to configure **storage setups**
++ **logging** of recovery and target system installation on the calling machine in directory ./run/log

++ ubuntu
+    + **efi and legacy bios** boot compatible hybrid grub setup with grubenv support
     + initial ramdisk based on **dracut with ssh and clevis/tang luks remote unlock**
-+ **recovery system installation** (based on ubuntu 20.04 casper) on EFI partition
+    + buildin **recovery system installation** on EFI partition
+        + based on casper of ubuntu 20.04
         + unattended cloud-init boot via custom squashfs with ssh ready to login
         + buildin scripts to mount/unmount root and update recovery boot parameter
-+ **logging** of recovery and target system installation on the calling machine in directory ./run/log
++ manjaro
+    + modern **amd64 uefi systemd-boot** setup

 ### optional Features
 + luks encrypted **hibernate compatible swap** for eg. a desktop installation
-+ ubuntu/debian: **gitops stage using saltstack** with states from salt-shared (eg. desktop)
++ **gitops stage using saltstack** with states from salt-shared (eg. desktop)
++ **encrypt sensitive data** in setup repository with git-crypt
+    + git & git-crypt repository setup to store machine configuration inside a git repository

-+ **build a preconfigured livesystem image** usable for headless physical installation
++ ubuntu: **build a preconfigured livesystem image** usable for headless physical installation
     + resulting image is compatible as CD or USB-Stick with BIOS and EFI support
     + optional netplan for static or other non dhcp based ip configurations
     + execute `./machine-bootstrap/bootstrap.sh create-liveimage` to build image and copy to stick
     + use ssh with preconfigured key or physical terminal/console of livesystem for interaction
-+ **encrypt sensitive data** in setup repository with git-crypt
-    + git & git-crypt repository setup to store machine configuration inside a git repository

 #### Example Configurations